Furlough and the Events Industry: Part 2

 furlough-event-industry

-The updates to the JRS in June means that from July workers will be supported into going back to work part-time, with employers being asked to contribute to their wages.
+The June updates to the JRS mean that starting in July, workers will be supported in returning to part-time work, with employers contributing to their wages.

 • From 1 July, employers can bring furloughed employees back to work for any amount of time and any shift pattern.
 They can still claim a CJRS grant for the hours not worked by their employees.

-• From 1 August 2020, the level of grant will be reduced each month.
-To be eligible for the grant employers must pay furloughed employees 80% of their wages, up to a cap of £2,500 per month for the time they are being furloughed.
+• Starting from 1 August 2020, the level of the grant will decrease each month.
+To remain eligible, employers must pay furloughed employees 80% of their wages, up to a cap of £2,500 per month, during the furlough period.

 The government will then reduce the amount it contributes month by month, They published the following guidelines: